 Hormonal birth control has three modes of action; that is, it can work in one of three ways:

-- Prevent or delay the release of an ooctye (egg) from the ovary (ovulation).
-However, women can and do experience “breakthrough ovulation” — meaning that an oocyte is released from the ovary, thus making fertilization possible.
+- Prevents or delays the release of an ooctye (egg) from the ovary (ovulation).
+However, women can and do experience “breakthrough ovulation”—meaning that an oocyte is released from the ovary, thus making fertilization possible.

-- Thin the lining of the uterus (endometrium) so as to inhibit implantation.
+- Thins the lining of the uterus (endometrium) so as to inhibit implantation.

 The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent a “fertilized egg” (which is actually a newly formed human being) from implanting in the uterine wall.